hlavacs/ViennaGameJobSystem/README.md

     }

 The first parameter of the first call to vgjs::JobSystem::getInstance is the number of threads to be spawned.
 If this is 0 then the number of available hardware threads is used (either number of CPU cores, or 2x is SMT is used).
+Not that in case of SMT any speedup larger than the number of cores is a good thing.

-The second parameter is either
-0 or 1 and denotes the startindex of the new threads.
+The second parameter is either 0 or 1 and denotes the startindex of the new threads.
 Use 0 if the main threads does not join the system.
 Use 1 if the main thread will join the job system.
 In the example given, the main threads schedules the first job - the game loop - and then joins the job system.

     ///the main game loop
     void runGameLoop() {
     	while (go_on) {
     		JRESET;							//reset the thread pool!!!
-    		JADDT(computeOneFrame2(0),0);	//run on main thread for GUI polling!
+    		JADD(computeOneFrame2(0));	//compute the next frame
     		JREP;							//repeat the loop
     		JRET;							//if multithreading, return, else stay in loop }
     	JTERM;
     }

-The main game loop is simply a while() loop that continuously calls computeOneFrame2().
-Note that this child is always scheduled to task 0 since some GUIs like GLFW must be polled through the main thread.
+The game loop is simply a while() loop waiting for termination.
+In multithreaded mode it continuously resets the thread pools and calls computeOneFrame().
+Afterwards it schedules a repeat, and returns.
+In singlethreaded mode it simply calls computeOneFrame() until the loop gets terminated.

 ## Adding and Finishing Jobs
 Functions can be scheduled by calling JADD().
 Each function that is scheduled is internally represented by a Job structure, pointing also to the function that it represents.
 Jobs creating other jobs using JADD() establish a parent-child relationship.